Boomer Esiason: Early life

-College football career
+College career

 Esiason played college football at the University of Maryland for head coaches Jerry Claiborne and Bobby Ross and offensive coordinator Ralph Friedgen.
 Maryland was the only college to offer him a scholarship.
 At Maryland, he set 17 school records.
 He completed 461 of 850 passes (54.2 percent) for 6,169 yards and 42 touchdowns with 27 interceptions.
 He was a two-time honorable mention All-American in 1982 and 1983.
 In his final home game, he threw two third-quarter touchdown passes to lead a comeback victory over No. 3 North Carolina and seal the ACC title.
-At Maryland, his backup was future NFL coach Frank Reich, as well as his roommate.
-He graduated with a B.A. in 1984 and received the Distinguished Alumnus Award in 1999.
+At Maryland, his backup and roommate was future NFL quarterback and head coach Frank Reich.
+Boomer graduated in December 1983 with a B.A. in Communications, and received the Distinguished Alumnus Award in 1999.